garimpeiro-it/node-key-sender/README.md

 It is possible to change this mapping to convert accents automatically (if you are using a keyboard that supports it).
 Later in this doc I show how to do that.

+Note that key codes may vary according to your running physical keyboard model, keyboard driver and operational system.

 # Usage

 Sending one key: